conan-io/docs/reference/commands/cache.rst

                             Remove only the packages matching a specific query, e.g., os=Windows AND (arch=x86 OR compiler=gcc)

-This command will remove non-critical files that Conan generates in its execution.
-It will remove all temporary files, along with all the source, build and download folders for every matching reference passed in *pattern*, unless a specific flag is supplied.
+This command will remove all temporary folders, along with the source, build and download folder that Conan generates in its execution.
+It will do so for every matching reference passed in *pattern*, unless a specific flag is supplied, in which case only the specified folders will be removed.

 **Examples**: